Missing Onion Flavor? This is Your Recipe!

 First of all, oils infused with onion flavor are a product that your should have in your pantry.
 I love Fody Shallot-Infused Olive Oil for so many reasons.
 First of all, it is convenient!

-Secondly, it is elimination safe, so I know that it is safe to eat.
+Secondly, it is lab tested as low FODMAP, so I know that it is suitable to eat, even during Elimination.
 Thirdly, it tastes fabulous!
 Shallots have a particular nuanced onion flavor that is elegant and complex and they can add a certain something to your dishes that nothing else can.

 Leeks, Scallions & Shallots